hugolu/learn-test/executable-specifications.md

 “Acceptance tests represent assumptions stakeholders made during the specification.”

 “The red-green-refactor cycle is the core of Test-Driven Development (TDD).
-It is a widely recognized programming practice popularized by Kent Beck that promotes the notion of writing tests first when pro- gramming a piece of code.
+It is a widely recognized programming practice popularized by Kent Beck that promotes the notion of writing tests first when programming a piece of code.
 TDD relies on the repetition of a short development cycle divided into three stages: the red, the green, and the refactor stage.”

-“TDD requires programmers to articulate their assump- tions using a test case.
+“TDD requires programmers to articulate their assumptions using a test case.
 Programmers must foresee how the functionality will be used by the test case.
 TDD places constraints on programmers; it requires that they define the interface before deciding on the implementation.
 TDD tends to lead to better designs.”

 “If the development team members are the only ones who understand the result of the translation, they lose the ability to collaborate effectively with stakeholders.”